vapolia/Svg-Samples/README.md

 ## Add some SVG images

-- Create a new folder "VectorImages" in your project.
-Do not use any existing 'Resources/Images' folder !
+- Create a new folder named `VectorImages` in your project.
+Do not use the existing `Resources/Images` folder !
-- put your SVG images there.
-Make sure they have the `.svg` extension.
+- place your SVG images there, ensuring they have the `.svg` extension.
-- add the following lines to your .csproj file:
+- add the following lines to your `.csproj` file:

 ```xml
 <ItemGroup>